PDOK/texel/README.md

 Sieves GeoPackage Polygon geometries.

 The reason for this application is to prerefine the POLYGON geometries in a geopackage used for vectortiles by filtering out geometries (based on the given resolution) smaller the pixels that are generated from the given vectoriles.
-By doing this specific artifacts regarding the rendering of vectortiles can be ommited.
+By doing this specific artifacts regarding the rendering of vectortiles can be omitted.

 ## Usage